radiant-rstats/docker/install/rsm-msba-windows.md

 winget install -e Docker.DockerDesktop
 ```

 This will install the "Windows Terminal", Ubuntu 20.04, and Docker Desktop.
 We recommend you pin Windows Terminal to the taskbar as you will be using it regularly.

-Logout and back into Windows and then start Docker by clicking on the Whale icon (see below) that was added to your desktop.
+Next, logout and back into Windows and then start Docker by clicking on the Whale icon that was added to your desktop (see image below).

 ![docker](figures/docker-icon.png)

 You will know if Docker is running if you see the icon below in your system tray.
 If the containers shown in the image are moving up and down, docker hasn't finished starting up yet.

-Once the docker application is running, right click on the docker icon and select "Settings".
+Once the docker application is running, right click on the docker icon in the system tray and select "Settings".

 Start by clicking on _General_ to ensure "Use the WSL 2 based engine" is checked as in the screenshot below.